freddyb/webext-discard-tab/CONTRIBUTING.md

 - modify the `message` fields in `messages.json`, but leave the descriptions intact
 - file a pull request with the new folder and modified messages.json file
 - Done!

-### Roadmap and future plans
-I'm thinking of adding a feature that automatically goes through tabs and discards (freezes) those that haven't been used in a long while.
-The steps towards that are:
-- Figuring out how to identify a tab's last usage.
-- Store tab's last use time in the add-on and keep it updated, when the user clicks a tab.
-- Every X minutes (5?
-10?), go through tabs and discard.

-### Other contributions
-I'm open to other contributions, please file an issue to start a discussion!